 This Agreement

-This Agreement constitutes the entire agreement between us in relation to the services and the other matters covered in this Agreement, and supersedes all prior agreements, understandings and representations with respect thereto, including any confidentiality agreements previously delivered.
+This Agreement constitutes the entire agreement between us and you in relation to the services and the other matters covered in this Agreement, and supersedes all prior agreements, understandings and representations with respect thereto, including any confidentiality agreements previously delivered.

 About Us